Software on the Particle Linux cluster

 Software that comes from your experimental group

 Your experiment may provide their own way of installing software.
-IT have some involvement in this, but normally the best place to start is by asking members of your group.
-For multi-site collaborations, often your software will be installed somewhere under /afs
+Particle Physics Linux team have some involvement in this, but normally the best place to start is by asking members of your group.
+For multi-site collaborations, often your software will be installed somewhere under /cvmfs.
+The way to set up your environment to use this software will be specific to your experiment.

 Usually experimental software sets up the environment for a whole host of different packages different from the operating system version.

-Software maintained by IT support
+Software maintained by Particle Physics Linux Team

 We can also set up packages and versions of standard software that can not be found or are inappropriate for the categories above.
 We use "environment modules" to provide a way to cleanly maintain multiple versions of a particular piece of software on the system.
 We can also offer the most help with these when things go wrong.
 Environment modules providing a particular piece of software need to be loaded before the software works.
-General instructions can be found at the following page: /it-services/linux-network-software
+General instructions can be found at the following page: linux-network-software

 Compatibility

-- You can usually expect packages within your experimental software to be compatible within one release from your experiment on the operating system it was intended for.
+• You can usually expect packages within your experimental software to be compatible within one release from your experiment on the operating system it was intended for.
 Mixed environments from different versions of the software released by your experiment may break in unexpected ways.
 Avoid mixing environments or if you do, mix in one package at a time.